 1. Insurance

-For most young professionals, the word ‘investment’ almost always means stocks, securities, mutual funds, etc. But in a time of crisis, one of the most important investments should be adequate insurance cover.
+For most young professionals, the word ‘investment’ almost always means stocks, securities, mutual funds, etc. But in a time of crisis, one of the most important investments should be adequate insurance coverage.

 Times are uncertain and any unforeseen circumstances can lead to large expenses.
 Thousands of people are contracting the Coronavirus every day and hospitalization expenses are touching the sky.